sygoh23/jackal_fyp/README.md

 * The ROS navigation package requires the following packages:
   * libsdl1-dev: `sudo apt-get install libsdl-dev`
   * libsdl-image1.2-dev: `sudo apt-get install libsdl-image1.2-dev`
-* Gazebo requires the GAZEBO_MODEL_PATH environment variable to be set:
+* Gazebo requires the `GAZEBO_MODEL_PATH` environment variable to be set:
-  1. Terminal: `source /usr/share/gazebo/setup.sh` (in case of error, replace with your gazebo install path to the file setup.sh)
+  1. Terminal: `source /usr/share/gazebo/setup.sh` (in case of error, replace with your gazebo install path to the file setup.sh).
-  2. Terminal: `sudo nano /usr/share/gazebo/setup.sh` (in case of error, replace with your gazebo install path to the file setup.sh)
+  2. Terminal: `sudo nano /usr/share/gazebo/setup.sh` (in case of error, replace with your gazebo install path to the file setup.sh),
-  3. Modify the file to include the path to this repo's /Models/ directory, which should be `"your-directory"/jackal_fyp/src/development/resources/gazebo/Models`.
+  3. Modify the file to include the path to this repo's `/Models/` directory, which should be `"your-directory"/jackal_fyp/src/development/resources/gazebo/Models`.
 Enter this path in the line with the GAZEBO_MODEL_PATH variable, after the colon.
 Finish the path with another colon.
+* The Velodyne Lidar scanner requires the following `libgazebo` plugins in your `/opt/ros/melodic/lib` folder.
+A copy of these files can be found in the `plugins` folder.
+ * `libgazebo_ros_velodyne_gpu_laser.so`
+ * `libgazebo_ros_velodyne_laser.so`